 I almost feel guilty recommending additional steps for staffing firms to maximize ROI and differentiate from the competition.
 After all, your team is maxed out and you’re squeezing every last bit of productivity from your team already!
 If you follow this blog, though, you’ve seen how all of us here at Sense are working to not only help you do more, but to spend less time doing it.

-Automation plays a critical role.
+Automation plays a critical role in passive candidate recruiting.
 Think of it as your recruiting super-sourcer, creating adding new, low-cost talent to your pipeline -- even while your recruiters are sleeping.

 Specifically, automation facilitates this talent journey and helps you keep your active pipeline brimming.
 Here are two critical ways: